ECCC-MSC/open-data/scripts/generate_variable_tables/README.md

 ```sh
 python3 main.py --directory ./tables
 ```

-To generate variable tables from files in a local directory, you may use the `--path` argument to avoid needless downloads.
-The local files do not get deleted after the creation of the variable tables.

-**Note**: The paths from the `--path` argument and from the `datasets.yml` lookup table are concatenated during execution and the result must be a valid directory.
-As such, you may need to create directories and move the files around.

 After executing the script, you must move the created files to the `public-doc/docs/assets/csv/` directory to update the MSC Open Data Documentation.